aws-samples/rancher-on-aws-workshop/content/20-exploring-the-cluster/21-exploring-the-cluster/index.en.md

 ## Completed!

 We're done!
-We explored an RKE2 Cluster in AWS using the Rancher Multi-Cluster Manager.
+We explored an RKE2 Cluster in AWS using the Rancher Manager.
 You can take a few more minutes to explore more of the cluster.
 Then click **Next** to move to the next section and deploy additional components of the Rancher Stack.